coalesceio/External-Data-Package/README.md

 This means you can load data from files in micro-batches, making it available to users within minutes, rather than manually executing COPY statements on a schedule to load larger batches.

+### Key points to use Snowpipe Node

+* Snowpipe node can be created by just clicking on Create node from browser if we want the data from the file to be loaded into single variant column in target table.
+* Snowpipe node can be added on top of an inferred table(table created by running the inferschema node) if you want to load data into specific columns as defined in the files.Refer to Inferschema to know more on how to use the node and add Copy-Into on top of it.
+* The data can be reloaded into the table by truncating the data in the table before load using the TruncateBefore option in node config or reload parameter
+*The path or subfolder name inside stage where the file is located can be specified using config 'Path or subfolder'.Do not prefix or suffix '/' in path name.Example,one level 'SUBFOLDER',two levels 'SUBFOLDER/INNERFOLDER'.

+### Use Snowpipe node with InferSchema option
+* Set Infer Schema toggle to true
+* Hit Create button to Infer Schema
+* To choose the file format configs,[refer link](#file-format-config-inferschema)
+* Click on Re-Sync Columns button
+* If all looks good, set Infer Schema button to false
+* Hit Create button to execute create table based on inferred schema
+* This is mainly a test to make sure create will work
+* Hit Run button to execute DML

 ### Snowpipe Node Configuration

 The Snowpipe node type the following configurations available: